Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-preprocessing.md

 ![Palm with color](../../images/ascii/palm_m0_center_chars8.png)

-We do not recommend using this for images with a lot of details, like this palm, this might be the only solution.
+We do not recommend using this app for images with a lot of details, like this palm tree, but this is the best way to do it.